“You may have the universe if I may have Italy.” — Giuseppe Verdi

 The course will aim to cover articles, nouns, adjectives, prepositions, the present tense of regular and some irregular verbs, and the past tense.
 The method used is communicative with pair work and group work opportunities.
 Videos and other visual material will be used to encourage the lively participation of the students.

-This Intermediate course follows on from the Beginners course and is open to all students with a first-level knowledge of Italian.
+This 20-week Intermediate course follows on from the Beginners course and is open to all students with a first-level knowledge of Italian.
 The course will extend and consolidate the skills already acquired with greater emphasis on vocabulary and grammatical structures.
 Students will be encouraged to be active participants, expressing opinions and investigating ways they can acquire language skills independently.

 The course will aim to cover the ten units of the book (including revision of the present tense and the past tenses and introducing the future tenses).
 The method used is communicative with pair work and group work opportunities.
 Videos and other visual material will be used to encourage the lively participation of the students.